Hi-Van/python-review/README.md

 # Description

 A review of basic python syntax based off of FreeCodeCamp's Youtube Tutorial.
 Within this repo, will mostly be code used during the [tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw).
-The format of this document will also follow similarly the time stamps.
+The format of this document will also follow similarly to the time stamps.

 # Hello World